jogaudard/ecr_toolbox/README.md

 ## CV as a github page

 Making your CV as a github page has several advantages.
-It is easy to update, it is always available, and list of publications can be automated.
+It is easy to update, it is always available, and lists of publications can be automated.
 The idea is to create the CV as a quarto document, that will be rendered both in pdf and html.
 The pdf version having a button to download it from the html one.
 Setting up a github action, we can